-Art history gives students a broad knowledge of Western art and architecture from the Renaissance to the present.
-Students develop skills in theory, research, analysis and criticism.
+The art history program gives students a broad knowledge of the history and theory of art and architecture from antiquity to the present.

 What to Expect